risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-create-source.md

 ### Protobuf

 For data in Protobuf format, you must specify a message and the schema.
-You can specify the schema by providing a Web location (`https://<domain_name>/<path>`), or an S3 bucket link that is in either `https://...` or `S3://...` format.
+You can specify the schema by providing a Web location that is in either `https://...` or `S3://...` format.
 For Kafka data in Protobuf, instead of providing a schema location, you can provide a Confluent Schema Regsitry that RisingWave can get the schema from.

 If you specify the schema by providing a location, the schema file must be a `FileDescriptorSet`, which can be compiled from a `.proto` file with a command like this: